Danity Kane: 2006–2007: Danity Kane

-From February to May 2007, Danity Kane performed as an opening act, along with The Pussycat Dolls, on Christina Aguilera's Back to Basics Tour.
-In the meantime, the band intensified work on their second album, which was initially scheduled for a late 2007 release but was eventually pushed back to 2008.
+From February to May 2007, Danity Kane performed as an opening act along with The Pussycat Dolls on Christina Aguilera's Back to Basics Tour.
+Concurrently, the band worked on their second album, which was initially scheduled for a late 2007 release but was pushed back to 2008.

-Ever since the creation of the group, Danity Kane was plagued by rumors of the group's demise, largely due to the group's reality television origins, their management, record label, and mentor.
-In the summer of 2007, during a hiatus between their first and second albums, speculation concerning the possibility of a disbandment by fans and the media circulated the internet and entertainment news outlets.
-The rumors were fueled by quotes taken out of context (most notably when Aubrey O'Day was questioned by TMZ about her relationship to the successful pop girl group the Pussycat Dolls and their television show Pussycat Dolls Present: The Search for the Next Doll) and by work the group members had done outside of Danity Kane since the release of their debut album.
+In the summer of 2007, speculation concerning a disbandment circulated entertainment news outlets.
+The rumors were fueled by quotes taken out of context (most notably when Aubrey O'Day was questioned by TMZ about her relationship to the pop girl group the Pussycat Dolls) and by work the group members had done outside of Danity Kane.
 D. Woods's association with another girl group, The Girl's Club, was specifically cited as adding credibility to breakup rumors.
-Additionally, reports of solo careers and of new groups forming from various combinations of members of the group were rampant.

-Over the course of these rumors, the members of Danity Kane often published personal online responses to the breakup speculation.
-It was not until July 25, 2007, that Danity Kane released an official statement on their group MySpace page stating that they were still together and working on their second album.
+Members of Danity Kane published personal online responses to the breakup speculation.
+On July 25, 2007, Danity Kane released an official statement on their group MySpace page stating that they were still together and working on their second album.